tacetto/taktiny/README.md

 # Ureinuz

-**Ureinuz** is an object-oriented neural network framework and universal training engine built on top of JAX.
+**Ureinuz** is a boutique, object-oriented neural network framework and universal training engine built natively on top of JAX.

 It provides an intuitive, stateful design where models encapsulate their own weights while leveraging the lightning-fast, purely functional compilation of JAX.
 Every `ureinuz.nn.Module` and `Parameter` is a natively registered PyTree, allowing stateful objects to compile flawlessly with `jax.jit` and `optax`.

 ## ✨ Features
+- **Boutique Architecture**: A meticulously handcrafted framework featuring a unique, cohesive orchestrator aesthetic (`Maestro`, `Repertoire`, and `cosettes/`).
 - **Object-Oriented JAX**: Build models using stateful `nn.Module` and `Parameter` classes without manually separating parameters from architecture.
-- **🎼 Maestro**: A powerful HuggingFace auto-model loader.
-Seamlessly load, quantize (int4/int8/fp8), and automatically shard models like LLaMA and Qwen over any JAX Mesh configuration.
+- **🎼 Maestro & Repertoire**: A powerful HuggingFace auto-model loader.
+Seamlessly load, quantize (int4/int8/fp8), and automatically shard masterpieces from the `Repertoire` (like LLaMA and Qwen) over any JAX Mesh configuration.
+- **Dynamic Configs**: Fluid and adaptable configurations.
+Ureinuz elegantly parses raw Hugging Face JSON architectures directly into dynamic Python objects.
 - **Universal Trainer**: A polished, generic `Trainer` engine that can train models natively across multiple JAX-based frameworks.
-- **Unified Vision & Language Zoo**: Built-in reference implementations of ConvNeXt, UNet, Autoencoder, and LLaMA, sharing unified configuration structs.

 ## 🏗️ Building Modules